-- 15 Wash the body, lids, baskets, and bowls in warm soapy water and dry thoroughly. - 16 When cleaning the elements, take care not to damage the twin thermostats and the thin wires connecting them to the control unit. - 17 Clean the control units and elements with a clean damp cloth. - 18 If a residue starts to build up on the elements where they meet the surface of the oil, clean it off with a little detergent, and reduce the time between cleaning operations.
-Dry the elements thoroughly and remove all trace of detergent before reassembling.
+- 15 Wash the body, lid, basket, and bowl in warm soapy water and dry thoroughly. - 16 When cleaning the element, take care not to damage the twin thermostats and the thin wires connecting them to the control unit. - 17 Clean the control unit and element with a clean damp cloth. - 18 If a residue starts to build up on the element where it meets the surface of the oil, clean it off with a little detergent, and reduce the time between cleaning operations.
+Dry the element thoroughly, and remove all trace of detergent before reassembling.